Keeps vs Hims: Which hair loss treatments are better?

 With so many similarities between them, one small thing went a long way toward Keeps earning our preference: live chat.
 With Hims, if you have a question, you can search the support database, submit an email query, or make a phone call.
 You can also do each of those things with Keeps, but it offers the option of a live chat with a real person, too.

-The only caveat here is that Keeps’ prescription service isn’t available in all 50 states and the District of Columbia at this time.
+The major difference here is that Keeps’ prescription service isn’t available in all 50 states and the District of Columbia at this time.
 You can still get medication via Keeps if you live there, but you’d have to get your prescription from a different doctor and transfer that information into Keeps.
 So if you live in one of the following places, Hims provides much more convenient service:

 • Delaware